iVis-at-Bilkent/sbgnviz.js-sample-app/README.md

-# A Sample Application for SBGNViz version 3.0: Cytoscape.js based visualization tool for process description diagrams in SBGN-ML
+# A Sample Application for SBGNViz

+This is a sample application for the [web based library named SBGNViz](https://github.com/iVis-at-Bilkent/sbgnviz.js) developed for visualization of process description maps in SBGN.
-SBGNViz is a web application based on [cytoscape.js](http://cytoscape.github.io/cytoscape.js/) to visualize pathway models represented by [SBGN Process Description Notation](http://www.sbgn.org/Image:Refcard-PD.png).
-It accepts the pathway models represented in [SBGN-ML](http://sourceforge.net/apps/mediawiki/libsbgn/index.php?title=Exchange_Format) format.

-SBGNViz is built by extending an open-source javascript graph theory library for analysis and visualisation, [cytoscape.js](http://cytoscape.github.io/cytoscape.js/), to support the [SBGN Process Description Notation](http://www.sbgn.org/Image:Refcard-PD.png).

 ## Software

-<font color="#B3A31D">**This sample application is deployed [here (master branch)](http://cs.bilkent.edu.tr/~ivis/SBGNViz_sample_app/).**</font>

-SBGNViz is distributed under [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html).
+SBGNViz and this sample application are distributed under [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html).

+**A deployment of this sample application** can be found [here](http://cs.bilkent.edu.tr/~ivis/SBGNViz_sample_app/).
 SBGNViz works on every platform that have Javascript support including mobile devices.

+Please cite the following when you use SBGNViz.js:

+M. Sari, I. Bahceci, U. Dogrusoz, S.O.
+Sumer, B.A.
+Aksoy, O. Babur, E. Demir, "[SBGNViz: a tool for visualization and complexity management of SBGN process description maps](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0128985)", PLoS ONE, 10(6), e0128985, 2015.

 #### Running a Local Instance
 In order to deploy and run a local instance of the tool, please follow the steps below: